-the presence of uncertainty and transaction costs.
+This is expected as stamp duty is a transaction cost associated with buying a house.
+As discussed in Section 3.1, housing decisions follow a (S, s) rule as in Grossman and Laroque (1990); households are reluctant to change their homes in response to shocks in the presence of uncertainty and transaction costs.
 The removal of stamp duty reduces transaction costs and makes households more willing to change homes and reduces mismatch.
-A more detailed discussion on this point is provided in Appendix C.1, where we illustrate the (S,s) decision rule for housing and demonstrate how the removal of stamp duty reduces inertia in housing purchase choices by comparing the decision rules and the simulated paths of housing asset in the counterfactual and baseline economies.
+A more detailed discussion on this point is provided in Appendix C.1, where we illustrate the (S, s) decision rule for housing and demonstrate how the removal of stamp duty reduces inertia in housing purchase choices by comparing the decision rules and the simulated paths of housing asset in the counterfactual and baseline economies.

-A Decomposition: Direct vs General Equilibrium Effects.
-To gain further insight into the effect of stamp duty on key endogenous variables we consider a decomposition into three separate effects.
+A decomposition: Direct vs. general equilibrium effects To gain further insight into the effect of stamp duty on key endogenous variables, we consider a decomposition into three separate effects.
 First, there is a direct effect.
 This is a partial equilibrium effect that measures how endogenous variables change in response to changes in the tax system while holding prices and rents constant.
 Second, there is a general equilibrium (GE) effect with fixed housing supply associated with a change in house and rental prices while holding the aggregate supply of housing fixed.
-Third, there is a GE effect with variable housing associated with additional changes in prices and rents accompanied by a change in housing supply.
+Third, there is a GE effect with variable housing supply.
 To identify these effects, we solve three different versions of the counterfactual economy: (i) an economy with the counterfactual tax system but with no change in prices or rents, which is a partial equilibrium experiment in which markets do not clear, (ii) an economy with the counterfactual tax system and no change in housing supply but prices and rents adjust to clear markets, and (iii) our main counterfactual economy in which the tax system changes and both prices, rents, and housing supply adjust to clear the market.
 Table 7 presents the results for the property tax case.32